telerik/winforms-docs/controls/gridview/columns/column-types/gridviewselectcolumn.md

 #### Row selection via checkboxes only

-In some cases the user may need to use multiple row selection through the **GridViewSelectColumn** only.
+In some cases, the user may need to use multiple row selection through the **GridViewSelectColumn** only.
 The **UseCheckboxRowSelectionOnly** property defines whether the user can select rows only via the checkboxes.
 When **UseCheckboxRowSelectionOnly** is set to *true*, the selection only via checkboxes is allowed.
 Thus, if you click with the mouse over different rows they will not get selected, until you check the corresponding checkbox from the **GridViewSelectColumn**.

 {{source=..\SamplesCS\GridView\Columns\GridViewSelectColumn.cs region=CheckboxRowSelection}}
 {{source=..\SamplesVB\GridView\Columns\GridViewSelectColumn.vb region=CheckboxRowSelection}}